* Q4 sales $1.13 bln vs est $1.15 bln

 The company's shares, up nearly 37 percent this year, fell to $41.20 in morning trading on Tuesday after Coach also posted a steeper drop in gross margins and reported lower-than-expected sales for its latest quarter.

-Coach's profits nearly doubled in the fourth quarter, helped by a lower tax rate, but gross margins fell to 66.5 percent from 67.8 percent a year earlier.
+The company's profits nearly doubled in the fourth quarter, helped by a lower tax rate, but gross margins fell to 66.5 percent from 67.8 percent a year earlier.

 Higher promotional activities at its outlet stores, where the company offers steeply discounted products, coupled with higher input costs eroded margins.

-"There has been concern that too much outlet exposure and the continued promotional environment at outlets ... buying Kate Spade, which has a pretty big outlet business, and talking about expanding that (are) some of the concerns you are seeing this morning," Edward Jones analyst Brian Yarbrough told Reuters.
+"There has been concern that too much outlet exposure and the continued promotional environment at outlets ... and buying Kate Spade, which has a pretty big outlet business, and talking about expanding that (are) some of the concerns you are seeing this morning," Edward Jones analyst Brian Yarbrough told Reuters.

 CFO Kevin Wills said he expected pressure on gross margins to ease in the current quarter, but warned that operating margins would fall in the mid-to-high single digits, in part due to variability in Kate Spade's business during the integration as well as currency fluctuations.